Trust / Semiconductors / 1990s-present

 The Decision Context

 Most component makers remain invisible to the final buyer.
-That is often efficient, but it limits pricing power, preference, and leverage over how the finished product is perceived.
+That is often efficient, but it limits pricing power, preference, and influence over how the finished product is perceived.
 Qualcomm is useful because it shows how a deep-technology company can stay technically serious while still building a market-facing signal that travels beyond engineering teams.

 The archive lesson begins there.
-Qualcomm's challenge was not only to invent, license, and supply.
+Qualcomm's challenge was not merely to invent, license, and supply.
 It also had to make its advantage legible enough that partners and customers would recognize it as meaningful rather than anonymous infrastructure.

 From Wireless Infrastructure To Market Signal